PersiaML/tutorials/src/model-checkpointing/index.md

 Model Checkpointing
 ======

-A PerisaML model contains two parts: dense and sparse.
+A PerisaML model contains two parts: the dense part and the sparse part (embeddings).

-Since pytorch is used in the calculation of the dense part, the pytorch api can be used directly for model saving, see [Saving and Loading Models].
+Since PyTorch is used for defining the dense part, it can be used directly for saving the dense part, see [Saving and Loading Models].

-For sparse part, there are apis for model checkpointing.
+For the sparse part, we need to use PersiaML API to do model checkpointing.

-Here is an example.
-There is parameters called `initial_embedding_dir(str, default: None)` that indicate the directory of the checkpoint saved from last training.
-Once enter TrainCtx, embedding server will load this ckeckpoint and block training until load compelete.
+There is an `initial_embedding_dir(str, default: None)` argument in the training context.
+It specifies the directory to load the sparse part checkpoint at the beginning of the training process.
+Once enter `TrainCtx`, PersiaML services will load the ckeckpoint.

+During training, we can dump the sparse part checkpoint to a directory with the `dump_embedding(...)` method:

 ```python
 with TrainCtx(